russom/DSND-Capstone/Capstone_writeup.md

 Based on the type of information available in this column, we can define new variables identifying, for example, an actual churn (looking at when the users visits `Cancellation Confirmation`) or an `Upgrade`/`Downgrade`, but also events like the user giving a Thumbs Up or adding friends, or seeing a Rolling Advert.
 We can also recontruct the time spent by the users with the system, making reference to the `registration` and `ts` columns.

-Based on these ideas I decided to modify the dataset:
+Starting from these ideas I decided to modify the dataset:

 * Introducing a `churn` column based on whether or not the user visits the `Cancellation Confirmation` page;
 * Introducing a `sub_dwg` column based on whether or not the user visits the `Submit Downgrade` page;